AFSA

 A. The following are the differences:

-• Tracks: Digraph and single-thread are alied.
+• Tracks: Digraph and single-thread are added.

 • Benchmarks: Private ones are introduced.
 Contestants can submit benchmarks.
 Benchmarks for all-pairs (PCA) have been discontinued.